 Partial dentures sort of resemble an incomplete normal denture.
 It consists of the prosthetics for the missing teeth attached to a pink or gum-colored base.
 Removable partial dentures often have small metal wires that resemble clasps that help attach the denture to the nearby teeth, holding the system in place.
 Typically, a partial denture blends in perfectly and is undetectable by an outside observer.

 Partial dentures can be fixed, or permanent, as well.
 These partial dentures are created from by “bridging” the gap with a prosthetic that is attached via dental crowns placed on the adjacent teeth.
 The result is cemented in place and is a more permanent solution than removable partial dentures.
 At Mint Dental, we have experience working with both removable and fixed partial dentures.

 Whether you’re missing a few teeth, a whole set, we at Mint Dental Alaska are always happy to talk to you about whether you need dentures.
 If you’re exploring options to replace currently missing teeth, we’d be happy to evaluate your case and prescribe treatments accordingly.
 We’d love to talk to you about the services we provide as well for your complete oral health.
-Just give us a call at (907) 646-8672 or visit our website at mintdentalak.com to set up an appointment today!
+Call our office at (907) 313-1868 or fill out the form below to schedule an appointment to see a dentist today!

 Request An Appointment With Us